cbe453/arc-plato-shell/_episodes/03-files.md

 ```
 {: .output}

-**Renaming**---`draft.txt` isn't a very descriptive name.
-How do we go about changing it?
+**Renaming**---How do we go about changing the name of a file?
 It turns out that `mv` is also used to rename files and directories.
 Although this may not seem
 intuitive at first, think of it as *moving* a file to be stored under a different name.
 The syntax is
 quite similar to moving files: `mv oldName newName`.

 ```
-$ mv draft.txt newname.testfile
+$ mv draft.txt final.txt
 $ ls
 ```
 {: .language-bash}
 ```
-newname.testfile
+final.txt
 ```
 {: .output}